rvdemonk/wamos/notes/new-world.md

  5. create game and stake wamos

 At this point, the game id could be entered in the browser and the game played immediately, with under a 10 second turn around between updates.

+Obstacle:
+ - devs must sync their new world artifacts
+ - task must mint wamos in bulk for all devs